Kosher Lasagne bolognese

 Here are four easy steps for the perfect kosher lasagne bolognese:

-Sauté the celery, onion and carrot in a skillet over medium heat with a drizzle of olive oil and the bay leaf.
-Once they have turned golden brown, add the lentils and cook over medium-highl.
+Sauté the celery, onion, and carrot in a skillet over medium heat with a drizzle of olive oil and the bay leaf.
+Once they have turned golden brown, add the lentils and cook over medium-high.
 Season with salt and pepper.
 Stir in the red wine, cook until the wine evaporates completely, then lower the heat and add the tomato paste.
-Add 2 cups water (or enough water to cover the meat mixture) and cook slowly over low heat for at least 20 minutes.
+Add 2 cups of water and the tomato purée, and cook slowly over low heat for at least 20 minutes.
 Discard bay leaf.